wandb/docs/docs/guides/launch/docker.md

 :::

-## 1. Build your Docker image
+## Build your Docker image
-Use the `docker build` command to build your Docker image with the Docker CLI.
+Use the [`docker build`](https://docs.docker.com/engine/reference/commandline/build/) command to build your Docker image with the Docker CLI.

 For this example, we build a Docker image called `fashion_mnist_train`:

 ```bash
 docker build -t fashion_mnist_train .
 ```

 For more information on how to build a Docker image, see the official [Docker build](https://docs.docker.com/engine/reference/commandline/build/) documentation.
-## 2. Create an image-based job
+## Create an image-based job
 Next, create an image-based launch job.
 To do this, [run your Docker container](https://docs.docker.com/engine/reference/commandline/run/).
-Pass in your W&B API key and you Docker image as environment variables `WANDB_API_KEY` and `WANDB_DOCKER`, respectively.
+Pass in your [W&B API key](https://wandb.ai/authorize) and your Docker image as environment variables `WANDB_API_KEY` and `WANDB_DOCKER`, respectively.

 Continuing the example above, we specify the `fashion_mnist_train` Docker image: